ultrasamad/shopping-cart/README.md

 		'id' => 1,
 		'name' => 'Smart Watch',
 		'price' => 45,
-		'description' => 'This Fitness Bracelet has a high sensitive touch screen and can achieve various operations, information content'
+		'description' => 'This Fitness Bracelet has a high sensitive touch screen' ],
-	],
 	...
 ];